ifnesi/librdkafka-metrics/README.md

 ![image](docs/client-metrics-KIP714.png)

-In a nutshell that means (if using Prometheus/Grafana, for example:)
+In a nutshell that means (if using Prometheus/Grafana, in this example):
 ![image](docs/new-cluster-client-metrics.png)

 ## Demo Requirements